 If you are notified by a relative or friend that their U.S. passport has been lost/stolen, you may wish to contact Overseas Citizens Services , (202) 647-5225 at the U.S. Department of State in Washington, D.C. providing as much information about possible about the person's who needs passport services abroad.
 This will assist us in trying to verify the person's previous passport, clearing the person's name through the Department Passport Name Check System, and relaying this information to the U.S. embassy or consulate.
 Your relative/friend must apply for a new passport at the nearest U.S. embassy or consulate.

-you are not applying for a replacement passport, but wish to report the loss
+are not applying for a replacement passport, but wish to report the loss or

 If you recover the passport after you have reported it lost or